 Street Fighter characters who kill people during fights: Akuma, Evil Ryu, M. Bison.

 True, but 1) they're not actually killing people in normal fights since it's their own game and 2) they're not actually evil and trying to kill people.
-If nothing else, the Ralph and Blanka were essentially sparring and if it went too far, they stop.
+If nothing else, then Ralph and Blanka were essentially sparring and if it went too far, they stop.
+It's also possible that fighting games operate on a different system because everybody is too busy beating each other up.
+Mortal Kombat could provide basis for that: Kano's Expy pulls of his Heart Rip fatality during the Bad-Anon scene and the zombie is all fine.

 Near the end of the movie, as the Cy-Bugs are destroying Sugar Rush, Fix-It Felix reaches for his hammer to defend himself.
 Knowing that the hammer fixes anything it touches, what would have happened if he actually managed to hit a Cy-Bug with it?